 If that sounds like you, check out Logitech’s K780.
 This model has full-sized keys, a proper number pad, and a familiar layout.
 At 0.9 x 6.2 x 14.9 inches, it’s moderately sized, offering a compact yet comfortable option that’s somewhere in between ultra-portable models and standard desktop keyboards.

 Like many Logitech keyboards, the K780 lets you quickly and seamlessly switch between devices.
 It can pair with up to three devices at once, and you can easily switch between them via the first three function buttons in the upper left corner.

 It’s compatible with PC, Mac, iOS, Android, and Chrome OS, so you can use it with all your favorite devices.
-Many competing models offer this broad device compatibility, but few can actually remember multiple devices and easily switch between them.
+Many competing brands offer this broad device compatibility, but few can actually remember multiple devices and easily switch between them.

 The newest version of the Logitech K780 has a phone and tablet stand built into the top of keyboard.
 It allows you to place your mobile device in a slanted position for easy viewing while typing.
 Because of the simple device switching, you could be working on your laptop, and quickly switch the keyboard to your phone to reply to a text message.

 The integrated phone stand is a nice feature for some, especially anyone who wants to use a full-sized keyboard with their tablet or phone, but will be the primary downside of this device for others.
 It adds substantial bulk (and weight) to an otherwise slim keyboard, making it a bit less portable, and unfortunately can’t be removed.

 Best Ultralight Option: Arteck HB030B

 For those looking for a truly travel-friendly keyboard, the Arteck HB030B is a great option.
 This is a slim, compact model, weighing about 7.6 ounces and measuring 9.7 x 5.9 x 0.2 inches.
 It doesn’t have a number pad, which saves a few inches of width compared to models like the Logitech K780.